unicode-org/icu/tools/multi/readme.txt

                        (See individual readmes under each project.) multi/proj/chello/  C "hello world" against multiple ICUs multi/proj/jhello/  J "hello world" against multiple ICUs

+--
+HOW TO USE

+1. Copy some ICU source files into multi/packages/

+2. in "multi/c"  run "make iicus" - this will take a while.

+3.To verify the ICU build, in "multi/proj/chello",  run "make check".

+   You should see output like this:

+       out/3_8_1.txt:  ICU 3.8.1
+       out/4_2_0_1.txt:  ICU 4.2
+       out/4_4_1.txt:  ICU 4.4.1

+4. The 'Provider' project is more complex.
+To see its information, see the readme in that directory.